devjanaprime/bodyClickExample/readme.md

 JQuery body click for appended buttons example
 ==============================================

-Just a simple example to shoe that
+Just a simple example to show that

 ```javascript
 $( '.CLASSNAME' ).on( 'click' , function(){